 4.1 Environmental profile

 The technical requirements of the present document apply under the environmental profile for operation of the equipment, which shall be declared by the manufacturer in accordance to the environmental requirements stated in EUROCAE ED-117A [2], Chapter 4 (Requirements [REQ 73.] to [REQ 78].
-The equipment shall comply with all the technical requirements of the present document which are identified as applicable in annex A at all times when operating within the boundary limits of the declared environmental profile.
+The equipment shall comply with all the technical requirements of the present document at all times when operating within the boundary limits of the declared environmental profile.

 4.2 Conformance Requirements

-4.2.1 Applicability

-4.2.1.1 Equipment with multiple functions

-Any ground station which includes the transponder function shall comply with the requirements in this document.

-4.2.1.2 Equipment with integral antenna
+4.2.1 Equipment with integral antenna

 For the purposes of conducted measurements on an EUT with an integral antenna, a 50 RF connection point shall be provided for test purposes.
 The connection point should correspond to the input of the integral antenna.
 The connection point may be a modification made for the purposes of testing and need not be a permanent part of the EUT when made available for sale.